homemade-recipes/homemade-recipes.github.io/README.md

 ## This repo

-This is the repo for the Homemade recipes android app, here you can open issues on bugs you found in the app, or give a suggestion on what the app should have in a next version.
+This is the repo for the Homemade recipes app, here you can open issues on bugs you found in the app, or give a suggestion on what the app should have in a next version.